CANopenNode/CANopenNode/README.md

 ### RTR
 RTR (remote transmission request) is a feature of CAN bus.
-Usage of RTR is not recommended for CANopen and it is not implemented in CANopenNode.
+Usage of RTR is not recommended for CANopen.
+RTR PDO is not implemented in CANopenNode.

 ### Self start
 Object **0x1F80** from Object Dictionary enables the NMT slaves to start